|What's The Ricoh

 Outside the stadium on the back of the East Stand, fans can admire the 'Sky Blues Wall Of Fame'.
 This consists of six large panels, each dedicated to former a Coventry City great such as John Sillett, Jimmy Hill etc...
 The panels contain bricks that have been purchased by fans, which have their choice of inscriptions on.
 Also outside the corner of the North and East Stand is a small open memorial area for fans to place wreaths etc.. of fans who have passed away.
 Whilst outside the Club Shop there is a statue of former manager and chairman Jimmy Hill.

 The stadium was built by Laing O'Rourke, the same company who built the Millennium Stadium in Cardiff.
-It is owned by Coventry City Council and the Higgs Charity, with the Football Club having a lease agreement to use the stadium.
+It is owned by Wasps Rugby Club who also play their home matches there.
 The stadium was opened in August 2005.
 Coventry City previously played at Highfield Road, their home since 1899.

 |What Is It Like For Visiting Supporters?|